Company Page

 Ethoscore may be used to:

-• Compare Pfizer’s response patterns with peer pharmaceutical firms
+• Compare Pfizer’s documented response patterns with peer pharmaceutical firms

-It should not be used as a proxy for drug safety or public health outcomes.
+It is not a proxy for drug safety, therapeutic value, or public health outcomes.

 Update & Version Information